durbinar/Gilded-Rose-Refactoring-Kata/README.md

 # Gilded-Rose-Refactoring-Kata

 ## Overview
-The Guilded Rose challenge is a coding exercise that involves updating the quality of items in a shop based on specific rules.
+The Guilded Rose challenge is a coding exercise that involves updating the quality of items in a shop based on specific [rules](https://github.com/NotMyself/GildedRose) .
 This repository contains a straightforward solution that effectively addresses the problem without unnecessary complexity.

 ## Solution Approach